huggingface/hmtl/README.md

 To download the pre-trained embeddings we used in HMTL, you can simply launch the script `./script/data_setup.sh`.

-We do not attached the datasets used to train HMTL for licensing reasons, but we invite you to collect them by yourself: [OntoNotes 5.0](https://catalog.ldc.upenn.edu/LDC2013T19), [CoNLL2003](https://www.clips.uantwerpen.be/conll2003/ner/), and [ACE2005](https://catalog.ldc.upenn.edu/LDC2006T06).
+We do not attach the datasets used to train HMTL for licensing reasons, but we invite you to collect them by yourself: [OntoNotes 5.0](https://catalog.ldc.upenn.edu/LDC2013T19), [CoNLL2003](https://www.clips.uantwerpen.be/conll2003/ner/), and [ACE2005](https://catalog.ldc.upenn.edu/LDC2006T06).
 The configuration files expect the datasets to be placed in the `data/` folder.

 ## References